aiplan4eu/unified-planning/docs/problem_representation.rst

      - There is at least one gain in the Oversubscription (or Temporal Oversubscription) metric that is of real type; added in ProblemKind's version 2.
    * - SIMULATED_ENTITIES
      - SIMULATED_EFFECTS
      - The problem uses at least one simulated effect.
+Deprecated; consider using interpreted functions instead.
    * - CONSTRAINTS_KIND
      - TRAJECTORY_CONSTRAINTS
      - The problem uses at least one LTL trajectory constraint.